Preparing Your Toddler for Preschool: Building Confidence And Independence

 Emotion Mask Moment: Provide three simple emotion cards, such as happy, worried, sad, and surprised.
 Let your child choose one and tell a short story explaining why the character feels that way.
 (For Older Toddlers).

-Back-and-Forth Lines: Start with one sentence, such as “The dog found a big dog bone”, then let your child add the following sentence.
+Back-and-Forth Lines: Start with one sentence, such as “The dog found a big dog bone,” then have your child add the next sentence.
 Alternate for 3–4 turns to co-create a story.
 (For Older Toddlers).

 Tips

-If your child stops mid-story, offer a safe bridge: repeat the last line.
+If your child stops mid-story, offer a safe bridge by repeating the last line.

 If language is limited, rely on gestures, drawing, or selecting images so your child can still sequence and narrate without heavy verbal demands.